VEZY/PlantBiophysics.jl/README.md

     - add a keyword method for the type and use `init_variables_manual`
     - modify `get_component_type()`
     - add methods to functions eventually (unless they are already compatible)
+- [ ] Use [PrettyTables.jl](https://ronisbr.github.io/PrettyTables.jl/stable/#PrettyTables.jl) for printing the Weather and simulation outputs

 ### Notes